 Or, maybe you are confident that default generic values will do?
 No, they won’t.
 How do you know if they are generic?
 Just type ‘site:yoursite.com’ in the Google search field to see which snippets are being shown by Google – snippets usually consist of title and description you’ve filled in.

-Images are the shop-window of your site – they actually sell the products.
-But don’t just chase the quality of images – their size and <alt> tags also matter.
-Before uploading the images to your site, please make sure that you have optimized them for the web with the help of any optimizer service such as TinyPNG.
-And also fill in all the <alt> tags with the keywords describing what is depicted on the images – it may also attract organic traffic of those people who search by images.
+Images are a showcase of your site – they really sell products.
+But don’t just chase the quality of the images – their size and tags also matter.
+Before uploading images to your site, please make sure that you optimize them for the Internet using any optimizer service such as TinyPNG.
+And also fill in all the tags with the keywords describing what is depicted on the images – it may also attract organic traffic of those people who search by images.
 Please note that Google Images rank only those images which are unique.
-So, if you are a huge photostock lover, we’ve got a piece of bad news for you. 🙂
+So, if you are a huge photostock lover, we’ve got a piece of bad news for you.

 SEO Mistake 10: Deleting product pages that are out of stock